AlexanderIreland/xmrigger/README.md

 # XMRigger

 ## What is this?
-XMRigger is a catch-all installer for [XMRig](https://github.com/xmrig/xmrig) which is a high performance, open source, cross platform RandomX, KawPow, CryptoNight and AstroBWT unified CPU/GPU miner.
+XMRigger is a catch-all installer and cross-compiler for [XMRig](https://github.com/xmrig/xmrig) which is a high performance, open source, cross platform RandomX, KawPow, CryptoNight and AstroBWT unified CPU/GPU miner.

 ## Why does this exist?
 Compiling XMRig on a non-standard system quite frankly just sucks at the moment and takes time to troubleshoot.
 Fiddling with compile settings across my small library of SBCs and other assorted systems was a pain in the butt.
 I figured if I had to do it once, I might as well share this with the community so that it need not be repeated. [[ time == $CURRENCY ]]